 In the race to gain a competitive advantage over competitors and widen their presence among other blockbuster oncology therapies, companies are primarily expanding indications and carrying out combination regimen clinical trials.

-High annual treatment cost associated with immunotherapies can slow down penetration.
+High annual treatment costs associated with immunotherapies can slow down penetration.
 In order to curtail the impact, companies have to succumb to pricing negotiations with regulatory agencies or forego immunotherapy availability in certain countries.
-Market players are therefore, offering deals such as patient access programs and tiered pricing to ensure market access, especially in developing countries.
+Market players are, therefore, offering deals such as patient access programs and tiered pricing to ensure market access, especially in developing countries.

 On the basis of brands, the market has been segmented into Opdivo, Keytruda, Ibrance, Perjeta, Tecentriq, Tagrisso, Darzalex, Revlimid, Imbruvica, Gazyva, and Zejula.

 Opdivo, Revlimid, and Keytruda together accounted for the leading share in the market in 2017.
 Opdivo held the second-largest share in 2017 and was closely followed by Keytruda.
 Prominence of Opdivo and Keytruda is attributable to their high adoption in lung cancer treatment and wide availability worldwide.
 BMS is undertaking several clinical trials for expansion of its use in varied indications including solid tumors, prostate cancer, and glioblastoma.

 On the basis of indication, the blockbuster oncology brands market has been divided into lymphoma, breast cancer, lung cancer, multiple myeloma, and others.
 Multiple myeloma was the dominant segment in the market in 2017 and was followed by lung cancer.